databricks-edu/build-tooling/bdc/README.md

 substitution and should also contain the `${target_extension}` substitution, to differentiate the destination.

+In short:

+- If you specify `${target_lang}` in the dest value, the target master parse language is substituted, for each language-generated notebook.
+- If you don't specify `${target_lang}`, and there are multiple languages selected in the "master" section, you'll get an error.

 For example, here's a sample entry for a master-parsed notebook:

 ```yaml